SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/mask-rules.md

     (?s).*auth"\s*:\s*"Basic\s*([^"]+)".*(?s)
     ```

-* Make sure you do not specify a regular expression that matches a full log line.
-Doing so will result in the entire log line being masked.
+* Avoid regular expressions that match an entire log line, as this will result in the entire line being masked.

-* If you need to mask values on multiple lines, use single-line modifiers (?s).
+* To mask values spanning multiple lines, use the single-line modifier `(?s)`.
 For example:

     ```
     auth=User\:(.*(?s).*session=.*?)\]
     ```

 :::note
-- For masking, we use the [replace_pattern](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/ottl/ottlfuncs/README.md#replace_pattern) OTTL function.
+- Masking utilizes the [replace_pattern](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/ottl/ottlfuncs/README.md#replace_pattern) OTTL function.
 In this function:
-   - $ must be escaped as $$ to bypass environment variable substitution logic.
+   - Escape `$` as `$$` to bypass environment variable substitution logic.
-   - To input a literal $, use $$$.
+   - Use `$$$` to include a literal `$`.
 - When masking strings containing special characters like double quotes (`"`) and backslashes (`\`), these characters will be escaped by a backslash when masking the logs.
 :::